-In undergraduate school, I studied political science and communication studies and one of the prevalent themes throughout my studies was Marshall McLuhan’s theory that “the medium is the message.”
+In undergraduate school, I studied political science and communication studies.
+One of the prevalent themes throughout my studies was Marshall McLuhan’s theory that “the medium is the message”.
 Although this concept was developed back in the late 1960s, I truly believe he was making a premonition for the future.
 In today’s day and age, social media is the new medium behind the message.
 It surrounds us, it keeps us connected and informed.
 These days, everyone is connected to at least one form of social media.
 We scroll through our Instagram feeds, we pin ideas to Pinterest boards and we follow support groups on Facebook.

 For new parents, specifically for young mothers, it can serve as a great resource for information such as postpartum and pelvic health to sleeping training, feeding and everything in-between.
 With that being said, I also think there is a troubling side to all this as well, specifically in the realm of mental health in young mothers.